Women Artists

 Magda Michalska 2 November 2018 min Read

 Melania Trump should not be the only Slovenian woman that the world can think of.
-There is also a painter, Ivana Kobilca, whose independence, artistic autonomy, open-mindedness and enormous artistic skill made her a synonym for national art of Slovenia, a key figure in the artistic and cultural development of the country.
+There is also a painter, Ivana Kobilca, whose independence, artistic autonomy, open-mindedness, and enormous artistic skill made her a synonym for the national art of Slovenia, a key figure in the artistic and cultural development of the country.

-I wanted to see everything in the world and look behind every curtain: I was always driven forward.
-And I am not sorry for anything, I have seen the world and life; it was beautiful and full of sunshine, I regret nothing.
+Her fascinating personality is, I think, reflected in a quote in which she summed up her life: “I wanted to see everything in the world and look behind every curtain: I was always driven forward.
+And I am not sorry for anything, I have seen the world and life; it was beautiful and full of sunshine, I regret nothing.”

-She held her first exhibition in 1888 in Vienna and a year later she moved back to Ljubljana to make her solo show.
-Yet, liberated abroad, at home she had to censor her own works.
-Used to paint from life and photo studies, Ivana often portrayed nudes but after the clamour that arised after her exhibition which showed a portrait of her sister Fanny with bare shoulders, she chose to crop most of her works.
-In 1891 she moved again, this time to Paris where she quickly gained acclaim at the Salon (she presented there three times, in 1891, 1892, and 1897).
-Although she mostly interacted with the juste milieu painters rather than the avant-garde Impressionists, the new trends in French art affected also her own style.
-She loved the work of Pierre Puvis de Chavannes and his melancholic bluish tones, while together with the artists from the school of Barbizon she learnt how to paint en plain air.
+In 1891, she moved again, this time to Paris, where she quickly gained acclaim at the Salon (she presented there three times, in 1891, 1892, and 1897).
+Although she mostly interacted with the juste milieu painters rather than the avant-garde Impressionists, the new trends in French art also affected her own style.
+She loved the work of Pierre Puvis de Chavannes and his melancholic bluish tones, while together with the artists from the school of Barbizon, she learnt how to paint en plain air.

 Enterprising

-Ivana Kobilca, Summer, 1889–1890, National Gallery of Slovenia, Ljubljana
+Ivana Kobilca, Summer, 1889–1890, National Gallery of Slovenia, Ljubljana, Slovenia.

-She stayed in Paris until 1894 when she went to Florence for a study sojourn.
-This experience opened her the world of Italian art and in 1897 she was the first Slovenian woman to present at the Venice Biennale.
-The same year she moved to Sarajevo where extensive commissions permitted her to have “the most agreeable time abroad” ever.
-She spent there seven years and she joined a group of German-speaking artists with whom she co-founded the Sarajevo Painters’ Club and a magazine Nada.
-In the meantime, she continued with portraiture which she made her most reliable source of income.
-In order to find new clients, she attended parties and dressed in the latest fashion, and in order to assume a certain image, she began experimenting with representation of her own self, which she documented in self-portraits (also photographic ones).
+She stayed in Paris until 1894, when she went to Florence for a study sojourn.
+This experience opened her to the world of Italian art, and in 1897, she was the first Slovenian woman to present at the Venice Biennale.
+The same year, she moved to Sarajevo, where extensive commissions permitted her to have “the most agreeable time abroad” ever.
+She spent seven years there, and she joined a group of German-speaking artists with whom she co-founded the Sarajevo Painters’ Club and a magazine Nada.

 Bold